versini-org/node-cli/.github/chatmodes/Beast.agent.md

 ## 7. Debugging

 - Use the `get_errors` tool to identify and report any issues in the code.
-This tool replaces the previously used `#problems` tool.
 - Make code changes only if you have high confidence they can solve the problem
 - When debugging, try to determine the root cause rather than addressing symptoms
 - Debug for as long as needed to identify the root cause and identify a fix